You’re likely familiar with email newsletters as a marketing method to get the word out about your business.

 As a small business owner, you already have enough on your plate.
 And as your business grows and more leads start flooding in, it becomes even more challenging for your sales team to offer personalized experiences to everyone that interacts with your business.

-Email automation helps you take care of your existing customers as well as new leads which are added to your database.
-If executed correctly, email automation delivers highly personalized and timely experiences that will convert prospects into customers.
-Or first-time customers into loyal repeat business.
+Email automation helps you take care of your existing customers as well as new leads which are added to your contact list.
+If done correctly, email automation allows you to deliver more personalized experiences that feel timely and relevant to the people receiving them.
+The end result is more new and repeat business.

 Check out our list on automated email ideas to get you started